TheNetAdmin/zjuthesis/.github/ISSUE_TEMPLATE/i-need-help.md

 ---
-name: Bug report
+name: I need help
-about: Create a report to help us improve
+about: Having some trouble using the template
-title: "[BUG]"
+title: ''
-labels: bug
+labels: help wanted
 assignees: ''

 ---